 The other issue with methadone as part of a MAT program is the nature of the medication administration.
 In order to prevent abuse of the drug, most programs require participants to come to the office every day in order to receive their dose.
 Without this daily dose, withdrawal sets in quickly and is incapacitating and miserable as most opiate withdrawals are.
 What this means for a person participating in such a program is that any sort of travel is not a viable option, and your day must be structured around this necessary appointment to receive your daily dose.
 The only way to free yourself from the short leash that comes with a methadone MAT program is by ending your dependence on this powerful opiate, and this usually requires admittance to a medical detox facility.
 If the road traveled by those in a methadone MAT program ends with medical detox, why not skip the whole ordeal and enroll in a MAT program which does not come with a dependence on such a powerful opiate?

 Methadone is one of the oldest MAT program medications utilized to help those suffering from an opiate addiction refrain from using street drugs.
-While this is a positive and productive endeavour, methadone is far from an ideal medication to achieve this goal.
+While this is a positive and productive endeavor, methadone is far from an ideal medication to achieve this goal.
 It merely replaces a person’s dependence on street drugs with a dependence on a medication administered by medical professionals, and while this is a preferable situation to street drug use it is a far cry from true recovery from a substance abuse disorder.
 If you are considering enrollment in a MAT program which utilizes methadone, you should strongly consider alternatives such as a stay in a substance abuse treatment facility.
 Substance abuse treatment seeks to heal the underlying causes of your addiction, and would provide you a much better chance at achieving a life free from the binds of addiction!